nimiq/developer-center/learn/validator-score.md

 Where $sl$ is the number of slots allocated to the validator and $Sl$ is the total number of slots.

-> The second method in the code is called `sizeRatioViaSlots`.
+> The second method in the code is called `dominanceRatioViaSlots`.

 #### Curve adjustment

-Then, we apply a curve to the stake percentage to calculate the Size score ($S$):
+Then, we apply a curve to the stake percentage to calculate the dominance score ($S$):

 $$
 S = \max \left( 0 , 1 - s^{k} \right), \quad \text{being } t = 0.25 \text{ and } k=4